Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Dosha Dushti means dosha vitiation.
 Dosha vitiation causes diseases.
 This dosha vitiation may be either prakrita (normal) or vaikruta (abnormal).

 Prakrita Dosha Dushti is a temporary vitiation for a short period.
 If this is neglected or when particular Dosha increasing causes are consumed, continuously, the normal dosha vitiation may lead to vaikrita dosha dushti.
-This,in due course of time will go through various pathological stages (kriya kala) and causes samprapti (pathogenesis) of a disease.
+This,in due course of time will go through various pathological stages (kriya kala) and causes samprapti (pathogenesis) of disease.

 Doshas get vitiated even during different phases of digestion, which will generally be a normal type of vitiation.